Hunedoara: The Iron Museum

 The Iron Museum closed in 2004.

 Oak Forest of Chizid

 Standing on a hill near Hunedoara, is a spot to get a view of the city.

 Hunedoara Zoo

 Located near the forest of Chizid, the zoo houses, among other animals, lions, bears, and wolves.

-Cincis Accumulation Lake

-Built in the 1958–1964 to supply industrial water for the steel mill in Hunedoara on the Cerna river, it covers the remains of five villages: Cinciş Cerna, Valea Ploştii, Banea Lui Crai, Moara Ungurului, Ciuleni.
-Before flooding the area, the villages were relocated uphill from the lake.
-The remains of the villages are still under water: foundations, walls of houses, churches wells, etc. Today the lake developed into a small resort for Romanian and foreign tourists.

-The Poiana Ruscă Mountains

-Vast and easily accessible by foot or by car, the mountains are inhabited by an ancient population of Romanians, called pădureni (woodlanders).
-They have retained their culture and a sense of identity, and hold a number of festivals annually.
-The Romans mined marble in the nearby quarry.

-The Nandru Caves

-The caves contain cultural artefacts and burial grounds of Neanderthals.
-As of February 2007, they are closed to the public.

-The Peștiș Roman Ruins

-Hunedoara locates several ancient Roman ruins, including the city Ulpia Traiana Sarmizegetusa.
-Ulpia Traiana, which is classified as a Monument istoric, was the political, administrative and religious centre of Roman Dacia in the 2nd and 3rd centuries.
-It was destroyed by the Goths.
-Today Ulpia Traiana remains in ruins, with a partly preserved forum, an amphitheatre, and remnants of several temples.

-The Paleontological Natural Reservation of Buituri and Nandru

-The natural reservation contains fossilized snails and fish.

 Sports

 Hunedoara boasts one of Europe's most modern bowling alleys, that hosted the 2002 Bowling World Cup.
 Other sports facilities include red-clay tennis courts and an indoor swimming pool.
 Some of the notable athletes originating from Hunedoara include Mihai Leu, former WBO boxing world champion and national rally champion, Michael Klein (footballer), as well as Maria Cioncan, Olympic bronze-medallist and Bogdan Lobonț, prominent football goalkeeper.

 Maria Neculita: Olympic bronze-medallist, 1992 Summer Olympic Games.